joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/06/arts/smithsonian-trump-activism-american-history.html

 **Spate of Shark Attacks Means More Drones for Australia’s Beaches**\
-`The country is stepping up measures to keep swimmers and surfers safe after a teacher was mauled by a great white shark at Coogee beach`\
+`The country is stepping up measures to keep swimmers and surfers safe after a teacher was mauled by a great white shark at Coogee Beach.`\
 https://www.nytimes.com/2026/07/06/world/australia/spate-of-shark-attacks-means-more-drones-for-australias-beaches.html

 **Why Some Fans Want Better U.S. World Cup Chants**\